eyherabh/secure_bash/README.md

 ```
 The list of file names appearing before `.` and `..` mentioned above is not exhaustive, and their order of appearance might well depend on the bash version and locale.

-Those file names may indeed be regarded as extremely unlikely, yet they may still occur by error or on purpose and break scripts.
-For example, a script relying on `.` and `..` appearing first may attempt to ignore them through `ls -1 | tail -n +3`.
-That script would have failed in the example above.
-Excluding them can be achieved through `ls -A`.
+Those file names may indeed be regarded as extremely unlikely, yet they may still occur (by error or on purpose) and break scripts.
+Scripts relying on `.` and `..` appearing first and using `ls -1 | tail -n +3` to filter them are not that rare, and would have failed in the example above.
+Instead, `.` and `..` can be excluded by using `ls -A`, which is also shorter, or use `find`.

-It may sound contrived that one would use `ls -1 | tail -n +3` instead of `ls -A`, particularly since the latter is shorter.
-However, one may well have ignored the latter construct and missed it when reading the man page for `ls`.

 ## Caution when mixing common and designated initializers